Quantum Monte Carlo assessment of embedding for for strongly correlated defects: interplay between mean-field starting point and interactions: Results

+Fig~\ref{fig:Fe_rms_energy} shows the RMS errors of various embedding approaches compared to our DMC results for the Fe$_{\text{Al}}^0$:AlN defect.
+As noted by some of us~\cite{muechlerQuantumEmbeddingMethods2022}, Hartree double counting corrections result in an incorrect ground state, which leads to a large RMS error.
+Hartree-Fock double counting generally improves the agreement, but surprisingly the lowest errors are with no double counting corrections at all.
+Compared to DMC, VMC errors are quite small and nearly within statistical uncertainties.

+From the energy errors, one might suppose that the correct recipe for the Fe$_{\text{Al}}^0$:AlN defect is to use no double counting.
+However, even if the energy of the states is correct, the character of the states may still not be correct.
+In Fig~\ref{fig:Fe_a1_occupation}, we show the occupation of the symmetry-distinct a$_1$ orbital in the $^4$E state.
+Even though the "no DC" approach obtains reasonably accurate energies, the states are very different from the QMC reference.
+The large deviation is present in the 32-atom cell, but not in the 72-atom cell.

-We find that the Hartree DC correction defined in Eq.~(\ref{eqn:hartree_double_counting}) most affects the computed spectrum for this system, as was noted in Ref.~\cite{muechlerQuantumEmbeddingMethods2022}.
-The Hartree DC correction results in an incorrect $^2A_1$ ground state, in contrast to the $^6A_1$ ground state from QMC, regardless of the one-particle reference state.
-We can see why by analyzing the one-particle energies in the IAO basis, as shown in Table~\ref{table:one_body_terms}.
-The Hartree DC corrections decrease the $e$ orbital energies by roughly 1.5 eV more than the $a_1$ and $e'$ and orbital energies.
-The $e$ orbital energies shift the most because the Fe $d_{xz}$ and $d_{yz}$ orbitals hybridize the least with the neighboring N $p$ orbitals, resulting the higher localization shown in Fig.~\ref{fig:benchmark_basis_orbitals}, which then results in a larger Hartree energy and DC correction.
-The enlarged one-particle splittings in the model ultimately lead to the low-spin ground states shown in Fig.~\ref{fig:many_body_energies_embedding_vs_qmc}.
-Thus, DC in DFT+cRPA likely has a large cancellation of Hartree and exchange-correlation terms for Fe$_{\text{Al}}^0$:AlN, a system where orbital localization varies among the $d$ orbitals in the active space.
+To understand the behavior of the embedding approaches, in Fig~\ref{fig:Fe_onebody} we show the one-body part of the embedded Hamiltonian for the Fe$_{\text{Al}}^0$:AlN defect.
+The Hartree DC corrections decrease the e orbital energies by roughly 1.5 eV more than a$_1$ and e'.
+The e orbital energies shift the most because the Fe d$_{xz}$ and d$_{yz}$ orbitals hybridize the least with the neighboring N $p$ orbitals, resulting the higher localization shown in Fig~\ref{fig:benchmark_basis_orbitals}, which then results in a larger Hartree energy and Hartree DC correction.
+The enlarged CFS in the Hamiltonian ultimately lead to the low-spin ground state.